 i spent one night there, camped out under more stars than i've seen in a very long time. i remembered camping skills and knowledge long unused, under the kind and gracious tutelage of one more experienced. i also remembered, too damn late, that i need more padding under me than most do, when sleeping on the ground. damn but my ass hurt.

-n weekend, i got to spend 2 nights there. this was truly a treat better than candy, and i like candy! treats included:
+on halloween weekend, i got to spend 2 nights there. this was truly a treat better than candy, and i like candy! treats included:

--hikes, where we found 3-4 deflated mylar balloons, in disparate locations, for different occasions. huh?
+-hikes, where we found 3-4 deflated mylar balloons, in disparate locations, for different occasions. huh? why?

 -reading, or more accurately, being read to, when the reader could quell the laughter spasms that threatened to asphyxiate him! it was a very funny book, one that now i don't have to read!